Topi99/availability-calculator/README.md

 ## Solution

 As seen above in [Context of the problem](#context-of-the-problem), staring at a computer screen may cause many chronic issues in the human health.
 This is why I came up with this little acupuncture (idea or prototipe to make a small change), to help others with the same problem of time management.
 In this project, I developed a simple availaiblity calculator in Clojure, using functional programming, and a visual web application in ReactJS, also using functional programming in the great majority of the code base.

+### How it works

+If you take a look at the source code, you will notice (among other things) that the first class citizens of the codebase are the lists and functions (given I used functional programming, that was something to wait for).
+The main collection of data is the `calendar` or `list` of `busy times`.
+That list of `busy times` is what the program takes into count for calculating the result, getting the complement for th `busy times`, getting `available times`.

+### Structure of the code

+The following directories and files are the most important in the project.

+* `src/clj/availability/`
+    * `controllers/availability.clj` - Is the main file for the backend, where all the *magic* happens.
+    * `middleware.clj` - Other important file, mainly for handling errors.
+* `test/clj/availability/`
+    * `handler_test.clj` - All the unit tests for the backend are placed in there.
+* `webapp/src/`
+    * `index.js` - Main entry point for the application.
+    * `components/App` - App component, where API calls are made.
+    * `components/Calendar` - Main component, all the styling, filtering and validations are made in here.

 [return to the top.](#table-of-contents)